 Combine them.
 These strategies don’t necessarily work in isolation.
 You can space out your retrieval practice, and when doing retrieval practice, try to recall concrete examples, elaborate, or sketch out a concept.
 When doing retrieval practice, you can interleave between different concepts.

-And don’t forget to add business simulations based games to your pack of learning experience.
+And don’t forget to add business simulations-based games to your pack of learning experiences.
 You can find the whole list here!